27 TIPS HOW TO STOP YOUR DOG PEEING IN THE HOUSE

 Puppies should never be left alone for long periods and if you have an older dog try to make alone time less stressful.
 Leave them puzzles or hide treats, even leaving the radio or television on can help them feel more secure.

-There are numerous commercial sprays on the market that can stop a dog urinating in a particular area they contain different chemicals or natural compounds such as cayenne pepper that dogs dislike and will avoid.
+There are numerous commercial dog sprays on the market that can stop urinating in a particular area they contain different chemicals or natural compounds such as cayenne pepper that dogs dislike and will avoid.

 There are also sprays that you can buy that you use on the place you want your dog to pee that actually smell of urine in order to encourage him to go in the correct place.
 You can also make your own homemade repellents which work just as well and are much cheaper.